Fitting quantum noise models to tomography data: Reconstructing perturbed degenerate eigenspaces

-The analysis in~\cite{Markdynamics08} is based on the assumption that all eigenvalues are non-degenerate.
-Indeed, as pointed out there, the subset of $\NDsquare$ matrices is dense in the matrix set with respect to the \emph{Zariski topology}, whose closed sets are the roots of the resultant of the characteristic polynomial and its derivative.
-Note that the Zariski topology is weaker than the metric topology, and hence any Zariski dense set is also dense in the metric topology~\cite{DanilovAlgGeo}.
+The analysis in~\cite{Markdynamics08} is based on the assumption that all eigenvalues are non-degenerate: the set of matrices with this characteristic form a dense set\footnote{{cfr.} the \emph{Zariski} topology \cite{DanilovAlgGeo}.} in the matrix space.

 Working with an $\NDsquare$ matrix is needed in order to deal with a set of eigenvectors where each of them is unique (up to a scalar factor).
 This also ensures that the matrix logarithm is unique, up to complex branches.
 Conversely, if $M$ is not an $\NDsquare$ matrix, there is then a continuous freedom in the choice of eigenbasis, and thus uncountably infinitely many different matrix logarithms (not just the countable infinity of complex branches of the logarithm).
 This is due to the fact that, in case the matrix is diagonalizable but has an eigenvalue which is not simple, the corresponding degenerate eigenspace allows for infinite number of choices of basis vectors.
 In the more general case, when $M$ is not diagonalizable, the Jordan canonical form again admits an uncountably infinite number of choices of generalized eigenvectors~\cite{Weintraub}.
+In \cref{sec:matrix_perturbation} we show that it is always possible, given a defective or derogatory Choi-hermitian matrix, to produce an arbitrarily close $\NDsquare$ matrix that preserves the hermiticity-preserving property, so that this does not alter the output of our algorithm.